wp-plugins/wp-e-commerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 2.0.5 =
+Please update your plugin now for full WordPress v3.6.0 compatibility

 = 2.0.2 =
 Install this upgrade for a futher reduction in memory used by each search that is performed.